 “I’ll look after the boy,” Cristiano responded.
 “I want a body.
 Find me a lead story.”

 There are days when Rio assumes European airs.
 Buses don’t break down, trains run on time, cars proceed with caution.
 The only kids in the emergency room have either fallen from the slide or stuck a button up their nose.
 The staff from forensics plays euchre in the lobby.
 A policeman cleans his finger with a paperclip, a fireman yawns.
 Nobody kills anyone.
 No one sets anybody on fire.
 Nothing explodes or collapses.
 Knives come out to cut steaks.
 Pills for headaches.
 Revolvers are tucked away in dark drawers.
 Instead of quarreling, the drunks embrace.
 The electricity doesn’t fail, the water isn’t cut, people conduct affairs discreetly, abusers take a day off.
 A calm, rainy day, then, is worse.
-Pedestrians amble about morosely and large waves hit the beach, yellow light emerges from the houses.
+Pedestrians amble about morosely and large waves hit the beach, warm light emerges from houses.
 A tropical manger.
 There is no news, the city in a lull.

-Sometime around six they got ahold of their police report.
+Sometime around six they got ahold of their police report and were able to write a piece.

-Severino Souza (22 years old, dark-skinned, married, stonemason, of Rua da Gama) stabbed his wife, Maria de Nazaré (16, dark-skinned, maid, and resident of the same house) and wounded one Aguinaldo Torres (known as Mr. Good Hair, white, age and address not taken) in the lumbar region.
-The crime occurred yesterday afternoon, when the assassin came home after a long day of honest work and found the vile adulteress in the arms of her frio lover, both in a state of undress.
-Unit 19, led by Corporal Ismael, responded to the scene of the crime, but the assassin had already disappeared in into the cold dark night.
-His wife died on the way to Hospital Souza Aguiar, her body sent to the morgue.
+Severino Souza (22 years old, dark-skinned, married, stonemason, of Rua da Gama) stabbed his wife, Maria de Nazaré (16, dark-skinned, maid, and resident of the same house) and wounded Aguinaldo Torres (known as Mr. Good Hair, white, age and address not taken) in the lumbar region.
+The crime occurred yesterday afternoon, when the assassin came home after a long day of honest work and found the vile adulteress in the arms of her heartless lover, both in a state of undress.
+Unit 19, led by Corporal Ismael, responded to the scene of the crime, but the assassin had already disappeared into the cold dark night.
+His wife died on the way to the hospital, her body sent to the morgue.
 Her lover remains under medical observation.

 44